tundish/repo_of_the_unknown/blog/content/003_first_ideas.md

 + parser-based adventures, which otherwise might require [Inform](https://ganelson.github.io/inform-website/).

 In return for that flexibility, there's a little work to do up front to establish a project.
-The exact structure of a project will vary from author to author depending on their preferred workflow.
+The exact structure will vary according to need.
+Nevertheless, here are the basic elements.

 Assets